ByronZurita/NovelReaderApp/README.md

 ### Current State

 * Only scraping **RoyalRoad** + **NovelBin** + **NovelasLigera**
-* Basic TTS and font size support
+* Basic TTS, font size support, and themes (only 2)
 * Added backend integration (not yet connected to scrapers)
+* Stub Buttons for Library and History
+* GitHub Repository Card in HomeScreen

 ### User Flow